 Prerequisite: Admission to the graduate program or permission of the instructor.
+3 Semester Credits (Contact hours per week: Lecture 3)

 N6136W Foundations of Teaching and Learning

 This course examines teaching and learning theories, assessment of learner characteristics, instructional design, and a variety of teaching strategies to prepare students to teach in programs of professional education, staff development, and/or patient education.
 Students will plan and deliver a unit of instruction for a selected group of learners.